11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 Provide a comfortable and safe area

-• Baby gates to block areas of your house.
+• Baby gates to seal off rooms.

 • Covers for electrical outlets.